DavidCain/LazyCollate/README.md

     $ python collate.py 2 students.txt

-If the specified arguments are correct, LazyCollate will ask for your password.
-Then sit back while it does the rest!
+If the specified arguments are correct, LazyCollate will ask once for your password.
+Then, sit back while it does the rest!

 ## Other options